sidmeister/cs-598-dlh-team87/README.md

 2. Unzip embeddings.zip into `embeddings` folder

+### Actual Training Code

+### The below notebook files perform training and writing evaluative results to the hard drive.

-2. Run `05-Represent-Entities-With-Different-Embeddings.ipynb` .
+1. Run `05-Represent-Entities-With-Different-Embeddings.ipynb` .
 This notebook will do the following things
     a) To convert medical entities into word representations.
     b) Prepare the timeseries data to fed through GRU / LSTM.
     c) Run multimodal baseline to predict 4 different clinical tasks

+1. Run `07-Timeseries-Baseline.ipynb` to run timeseries baseline model to predict 4 different clinical tasks.

+1. Run `09-Proposed-Model.ipynb` to run proposed model to predict 4 different clinical tasks.

+## Evaluation Code

+### The below notebook files perform training and writing evaluative results to the hard drive.
+However step 3 is critical to evaluate the results of the trained models.

-2. Run `07-Timeseries-Baseline.ipynb` to run timeseries baseline model to predict 4 different clinical tasks.
+1. Run `07-Timeseries-Baseline.ipynb` to run timeseries baseline model to predict 4 different clinical tasks.

-2. Run `09-Proposed-Model.ipynb` to run proposed model to predict 4 different clinical tasks.
+1. Run `09-Proposed-Model.ipynb` to run proposed model to predict 4 different clinical tasks.

-2. Run `10-Summary.ipynb` to display results of each model.
+1. Run `10-Summary.ipynb` to display results of each model.

+## Pretrained Models

+`saved_dir_here` is the source for the models

 ## References